Mike-McAnally/Hello-Island/README.md

 <img src="https://rocketvirtual.com/images/The_Island.png">

-The Island is a "virtual reality space" that only exists electronically as ones and zeros, <a href="https://rocketvirtual.com/TheIsland.html" >yet you can still visit it</a>!
-Currently it is manifest through Three.js and A-frame version 1.0.1 WebXR technology.
-If no VR headset, use keyboard arrow keys and mouse drag to move around in 360°.
+The Island is a "virtual reality space" that only exists electronically as ones and zeros, yet you can still visit it!
+Currently it is manifest through Three.js and A-frame version 1.0.4 WebXR technology.

-You can find more of my VR projects at the Rocket Virtual <a href="https://rocketvirtual.com/">blog</a>.
+You can find out more at the Rocket Virtual <a href="https://rocketvirtual.com/">blog</a>.